 The Hope is for Repentance:

-In verse 26 above Paul uses the word snare.
-A snare traps an animal just we like we fall into the trap of sin and get caught up and can’t get out.
+In verse 26 above, Paul uses the word snare.
+A snare traps an animal just like we fall into the trap of sin and get caught up and can’t get out.
 We need help.

 Our hope is the Lord will grant repentance.
 Speak the truth and let the Lord do His work in their hearts as only He can.
 Pray the Lord will grant them repentance.

-Give thanks for those in your life who come alongside and point you to truth.
-Be one of those friends who loves your brother and sisters in the faith enough to come alongside them and gently, kindly, firmly, graciously and prayerfully point them to the truth.
+Give thanks to those in your life who come alongside you and point you to truth.
+Be one of those friends who loves your brother and sisters in the faith enough to come alongside them and gently, kindly, firmly, graciously, and prayerfully point them to the truth.

 Why do we do it?
 Because we love God and we love others more than ourselves.